annonymouse/quick-reaction-game/README.md

 You should find a VNC client on your desktops in a folder called

 	Kids/tightvnc/tightvncviewer

+If you can't find this download it from [here](http://www.tightvnc.com/download.php).

 You'll want to open this and run the program.
 When your RaspberryPi is all put together, wait about 30 seconds then try and log into it using the following information